SolarianZ/UnityAssetChecker/README.md

 First, add a type to your project that inherits from the `CustomDetailsView` type.
 Implement the UI construction and `Bind` method in this type.
 In the `Bind` method, set up the UI based on the check result.

-Next, add a type to your project that inherits from the `CustomViewProvider` type (ScriptableObject).
+Next, add a type to your project that inherits from the `CustomViewProvider` type (`ScriptableObject`).
 Implement the `GetDetailsView` method in this type, which returns an instance of `CustomDetailsView` based on the `customViewId` parameter passed in.
-Create an asset of this type, the Custom View Provider asset, and assign it to the "Custom View Provider" property in the settings asset.
+Create an asset of this type, the Custom View Provider asset, and assign it to the **Custom View Provider** property in the settings asset.

 Finally, in the `AssetChecker.CheckAsset` method, set the corresponding keyword for `AssetCheckResult.customViewId`.